bpucker/MybMonday/README.md

 [Lafferty et al., 2021](https://doi.org/10.1093/jxb/erab460) investigated the regulation of anthocyanin and proanthocyanidin biosynthesis in blueberry (_Vaccinium corymbosum_) and bilberry (_V. myrtillus_).
 Blueberry has white flesh, while bilberry has red flesh indicating as difference in the anthocyanin biosynthesis regulation.
 While MYBPA1.1 and MYBA1 are both correlated with anthocyanin biosynthesis, they differ in their expression pattern.
 MYBPA1.1 is active during proanthocyanidin formation in early stages and anthocyanin formation during ripening.
 MYBA1 is a positive regulator of MYBPA1.1 which suggest that the lack of MYBA1 expression in blueberry flesh is the explanation for the lack of anthocyanin pigmentation.
 The authors speculate that such a hierarchical model could also be in place for other branches of the flavonoid biosynthesis.

+### (38) MYBs control coloration of blueberry and bilberry ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Expression of Glycyrrhiza uralensis MYB4 and MYB88 is induced by methyl jasmonate leading to the activation of the flavonoid biosynthesis #MybMonday (details: )

+[Li et al., 2020](https://doi.org/10.1371/journal.pone.0236565) investigated the influence of methyl jasmonate (MeJA) on suspended cells of _Glycyrrhiza uralensis_ via RNA-seq.
+The MeJA treatment resulted in increased C4H and CHS expression levels.
+Unfortunately, the orthologs of GlMYB4 and GlMYB88 in _Arabidopsis thaliana_ are not included in the phylogenetic analysis.
+Overexpression of MYB88 resulted in elevated gene expression of C4H and CHS.
+It seems that this also increased the total amount of produced flavonoids.

 ## Contact ##